Sizwe780/azora-os/infra/terraform/environments/dev/README.md

 # Development Environment

-This is a placeholder README for the development environment.
+This directory contains configuration for the development environment.